Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-\begin{example} Consider the aforementioned example with $\sigma=(3,2,4)$ and $R'$ $=$ $[3, 2, 1, 1,$ $3,$ $0,$ $3,$ $3,$ $1]$.
-Here, m.l.i. $=3$, s.l.i. $=2$ and the violation index is $1$.
-The c.o.i. is $0$ and the r.e.i. is $1$ because $r_1=3>c_2=2$.
-The idea is that we can borrow from the r.e.i. to make our c.o.i. large enough so we are able to carry, hence the name.
+\begin{example} Consider the aforementioned example with $\sigma=(3,2,4)$ and $\rho = (3, 2, 1, 1, 3,$ $ 0, 3, 3, 1, \infty_2)$.
+Here, m.l.i.\ $=3$, s.l.i.\ $=2$ and the violation index is $1$.
+The c.o.i.\ is $0$ and the r.e.i.\ is $1$ because $r_1=3>c_2=2$.
+We can borrow from the r.e.i.\ to make our c.o.i.\ large enough that we are able to carry.
 We demonstrate this in Table \ref{table:coi}.

 \end{example}